pluralsh/documentation/pages/plural-features/stacks-iac-management/pulumi.md

 `configuration.pulumi.stack` defaults to `dev`.
 Omit `backendUrl` to use Pulumi Cloud, or set it to a Pulumi-supported self-managed backend URL.
 Unlike Terraform, `manageState` does not manage Pulumi state; configure the state backend with `backendUrl`.

+For using the Plural Terraform provider from a Pulumi program, see [Using from Pulumi](/api-reference/terraform/pulumi).

 ## Pulumi Cloud

 Pulumi Cloud is the default backend.
 Authenticate the runner with a `PULUMI_ACCESS_TOKEN` sourced from a Kubernetes Secret in the same namespace as the `InfrastructureStack`.